Hybrid Work: Building a Policy That Survives Contact With Reality

-Since March 2020, organizations all over the world have taken many of their operations digital, resulting in what we've come to refer to as hybrid working situations.
-In existing hybrid work set-ups however, 73% of employees have said that collaboration requires more effort now as opposed to the time before the pandemic.
+Since March 2020, organizations all over the world have taken many of their operations digital, and by 2026 hybrid working has settled in as the default for most knowledge workers rather than a temporary experiment.
+Even so, many employees still say that collaboration requires more effort in distributed set-ups than it did when everyone shared an office, and as AI tools become a routine part of the workday, the bar for seamless coordination has only risen.
 Naturally, this inefficiency can be detrimental to a company’s performance.
 Rather than viewing it as a negative thing however, companies should take this opportunity to transform the ways in which they operate, and create environments that top talents are eager to join.

 By leveraging the current situation and reorienting it toward productivity, a company can design a hybrid workplace that yields better results.
 Here's how: